1997–98 activists kidnappings in Indonesia: Aftermath

+Controversies

-2014 Controversy
+2014

 After an article published by The Jakarta Post mentioning the possible responsibility of the presidential candidate Prabowo, he answered the newspaper with a letter stating that he had nothing to do with it.
 However, as explained by Kingsbury, in August 1998 Prabowo, who was then the commander of Kostrad, admitted his responsibility to a military investigation team.
 He confirmed that he had been responsible for a series of political kidnappings and disappearances, being later removed from his posts with and two other senior Kopassus officers.
 He was also dismissed from the army.

 As reported by The Jakarta Post in June 2014, the Veterans Association chairman Gen. Agum Gumelar stressed that Prabowo told him that "he was ordered by former president Soeharto to kidnap the activists".
-Another source which has noted the role of Prabowo in the kidnappings comes from WikiLeaks.
-According to one of the cables some of the activists who were kidnapped by forces under Prabowo's control in the 1990s endorsed him during his candidacy for vicepresident with Megawati.
-Another cable states that Prabowo had been implicated in serious human rights abuses that took place in Indonesia and East Timor.
-The same cable also highlighted his self-exile in Jordan and Germany for some years, before going back to Indonesia running for vice president.

 As a 2014 presidential candidate, Prabowo's past came under renewed scrutiny, with many organisations calling for him to step down.
 A coalition, which consisted of Imparsial, Kontras, the Setara Institute, and the Human Rights Working Group (HRWG), combined under the Civil Society Coalition Against Forgetting, visited the National Commission on Human Rights (Komnas HAM) in Jakarta on May 7, 2014 to urge the commission to re-investigate Prabowo.
 A June 27, 2014 report indicated that an investigative journalist, Allan Nairn, had been threatened with arrest "for revealing the former general's role in human rights abuses."

-2020 Controversy
+2020

 On 25 September 2020, President Joko Widodo appointed six military officers to strategic posts within the Defense Ministry, including two former members of the infamous Tim Mawar.